Does your brand have a unique voice, one that demands attention, that tells a story?

 Once you learn how to articulate your brand guidelines in a couple of sentences, or even a few words, you’re on track.What kind of a brand are you?
 Modern, brave, trendy?
 Or professional, insightful, educative?
 Know how you can stand out with your own voice by building your brand voice guidelines.
 Click To Tweet

 When you’ve got an idea in mind for your brand voice, expanding on it gives you a great opportunity.
-That opportunity is to build guides and templates you can go off of for future content.
+That opportunity is to build guides and templates you can refer to for future content.

 If you’re like a lot of brands, you’ll be creating lots of content.
-60% of marketers say they create at least one piece per day.
+22% of bloggers say they create at least one piece per week.
+23% create a few pieces monthly, and 13% create 2-6 posts per week.
 Imagine having a ready-made template.
-That would speed things up immensely.
-Even better, it gives you the ability to be consistent.
+That would speed things up immensely and help provide consistency.

 How exactly can you expand your ideas to build these detailed guides?
 Let’s look at another successful brand – MailChimp.
-Like my agency, they have voice and tone guidelines for their content.
+Like Express Writers, they have voice and tone guidelines for their content.

-If I told you copy was plainspoken, what would you think that meant?
+If I told you their brand voice was plainspoken, what would you think that meant?
 It could mean talking about a simple topic – or talking about a variety of topics with simple language.